metzmitchell/rowan-remodeler-playbook/Playbooks/Archive/Raw-Exports/Client Templates/copywriting/03-CONTENT-GUIDELINES/Live-Video-Content.md

 Here's what I've learned working with [NUMBER] builders over the past [YEARS]:

 [VISUAL: Key industry statistics]
-• [STAT 1] of custom builders still rely primarily on referrals
+• [STAT 1] of Design-Build Remodeler still rely primarily on referrals
 • [STAT 2] struggle with inconsistent lead flow
 • [STAT 3] don't have a systematic marketing approach

-The problem isn't that builders don't want to market - it's that most marketing advice isn't built for custom home builders.
+The problem isn't that builders don't want to market - it's that most marketing advice isn't built for design-build remodelers.

 [VISUAL: Before/after client results]
 But here's what's possible when you get this right: